arcology-network/binary-releases/content/developers/performnace/installation-comparison.md

 Arcology is a very powerful and sophisticated system.
 For other blockchain networks, everything has to run on the same machine.
 Arcology support horizontal scaling, you can horizontally scale many key modules like transaction execution and data storage.
 Basically, users can tune their clusters based on applications and budgets.

 Arcology is highly configurable.
-For example, you may have 12 machines in total and you want 6 of them to run multiple EVM instances for transaction processing, 4 others for storage and 2 for other services, or just you could have only 2 machines running EVMs and 8 machine running storage and 2 for other services.
+For example, you may have 12 machines in total and you config 6 of them to run multiple EVM instances for transaction processing, 4 others for storage and 2 for other services, or just you could have only 2 machines running EVMs and 8 machine running storage and 2 for other services.

 This document tries to explore different installation options and pros and cons associated with them.
 The goal is to help Arcology users set up they Arcology testnets more effortlessly and smoothly.
 Users can find detailed installation guides in different sections below.